UPDATE JUNE 5, 2022

-We are seeing sick patients, including those with possible COVID 19 symptoms as well as those with or without symptoms who have been exposed to COVID 19 at designated times during the morning and afternoon in our Chester location.
+We are seeing sick patients, including those with possible COVID 19 symptoms as well as those with or without symptoms who have been exposed to COVID 19 at designated times during the morning and afternoon in both our Chester and Courthouse locations.
 We will continue to provide social distancing which may include seeing your child outside the building if appropriate.
 This will allow for added protection for both our families and our staff.

 We currently offer both in-house "rapid" COVID Ag testing (results within the hour) as well as "send-out" COVID PCR testing (variable return time, currently averaging 2 to 3 days).
 Your provider will determine which test is appropriate for your child based on symptoms and recent history.